Social listening is the quintessential way to rapidly gain information about consumers’ changing preferences, habits, and expectations.

 Take Wendy’s, for instance.
 Back in 2010, this fast-food restaurant company debuted their new fries marketed as containing sea salt, rather than your standard salt, and had massive success.

-Prior to the launch, Wendy’s tracked online discussions about the raising concerns of high sodium intake.
-What they learned was that consumers perceived ‘sea salt’ much more positively than ‘salt’ or ‘sodium’.
-The predominant positive sentiment of ‘sea salt’ encouraged them to create a campaign focused on much more positive health associations with their new fries.
+Before the launch, Wendy’s tracked online discussions about the rising concerns about high sodium intake.
+They learned that consumers perceived ‘sea salt’ much more positively than ‘salt’ or ‘sodium’.
+The predominant positive sentiment of ‘sea salt’ encouraged them to create a campaign focused on more positive health associations with their new fries.

 As a result, customers were delighted and the sales of their french fries improved.

-This is a great example of how social listening can provide growth opportunities.
+This is an excellent example of how social listening can provide growth opportunities.
 They are not necessarily limited to tracking the company name directly but also include relevant topics and keywords.

 From tracking to growth

 There are tons of social listening examples out there.
-Tracking a phrase such as ‘gift ideas’ might provide a chocolate brand with opportunities to directly engage with customers.
+Tracking a phrase such as ‘gift ideas’ might allow a chocolate brand to engage directly with customers.
 Tracking online mentions of ‘best gift ideas’, for instance, might enable them to identify users looking for such advice and then suggest their product as a solution.

-A sports shoe brand might track online conversations about running shoes to discover what their potential customers’ needs and preferences are.
+A sports shoe brand might track online conversations about running shoes to discover their potential customers’ needs and preferences.
 Based on that, they can improve their product or craft a strategy tailored to their target audience.

 Online conversations can also serve as inspiration for various brands when it comes to content creation.
 Learning which topics and keywords are most mentioned alongside your main query can indicate consumers are interested in more on those specific subtopics.

-As you can see, actually listening to the target audience’s feedback and topics of interest might open a lot of doors for any brand.
+As you can see, listening to the target audience’s feedback and topics of interest might open many doors for any brand.
 Being proactive and recognizing trends and patterns will allow you to use insights to guide your strategy and easily define actionable steps, just like Wendy’s.
 With a bit of creativity, the possibilities are endless.

 Social Listening Strategy

-We’ve already mentioned numerous social listening strategies throughout this blog, so you probably get the gist by now.
-Now, let’s recap on the ways you can enrich your social listening strategy immediately:
+We’ve mentioned numerous social listening strategies throughout this blog, so you probably get the gist by now.
+Now, let’s recap the ways you can enrich your social listening strategy immediately: